Welcome

 This article has covered the following key knowledge points:

-• The equity of redemption protects the mortgagor’s right to redeem the property and voids attempts to prevent redemption.
+• The equity of redemption protects the mortgagor’s right to redeem and voids attempts to prevent redemption; collateral advantages and excessive interest are scrutinised.

-• Overriding interests, especially actual occupation, may bind purchasers and mortgagees in registered land.
+• Overriding interests, especially actual occupation, may bind purchasers and mortgagees in registered land, subject to disclosure and obviousness exceptions.

-• Overreaching allows purchasers and mortgagees to take land free of certain equitable interests if money is paid to two trustees.
+• Overreaching allows purchasers and mortgagees to take land free of certain equitable interests if capital money is paid to two trustees or a trust corporation; a Form A restriction is a signpost, not protection in itself.

-• Registration of mortgages and third-party interests is essential for priority and protection.
+• Registration of mortgages and third‑party interests is essential for priority and protection in registered land (s 29, s 48 LRA 2002); in unregistered land, relevant land charges must be registered.

-• Mortgagees must act in good faith and take reasonable care when selling mortgaged property.
+• Mortgagees exercising the power of sale must act in good faith and take reasonable care to obtain the true market value; they are not required to improve the property.

-• Third parties may protect their interests by notice, restriction, or registration, but may lose protection if overreaching occurs.
+• Third parties can protect their interests by notice, restriction, or land charges (as applicable); they may lose protection if overreaching occurs or formalities are not met.

 Key Terms and Concepts